Rogue-Frontier/Rogue-Frontier/ReadMe.md

 For a particularly advanced goal, I would like to implement station docking as a turn-based roguelike sub-game where the player can walk around ASCII-style station floors and interact with characters in person.

 The second part of *Transcendence* is titled "The Vault of the Galaxy."
-In kind, I plan to title the second part of *Transcendence: Rogue Frontier* as "The Hall of the GALASCII" (Galactic Alien Lifeforms A la Star Control II)
+In kind, I plan to title the second part of *Rogue Frontier* as "The Hall of the GALASCII" (Galactic Alien Lifeforms A la Star Control II)

 # Island Hopper
-PlayerUnknown's Battlegrounds with the gameplay of Dwarf Fortress and the writing of Team Fortress 2
+Island Hopper is a horrible roguelike parodying PlayerUnknown's Battlegrounds with the gameplay of Dwarf Fortress and the writing of Team Fortress 2